Mold Testing and Inspection Services

 Health Canada identifies three groups that are most susceptible to indoor air quality contaminants – seniors, pregnant mothers, and newborns.

 Our indoor environment may contain biological or chemical air quality concerns that have not yet been identified by the building occupant.
-Renovating for the new baby may aerosolize mold, asbestos, or lead particulates into the indoor environment.
+Renovating for the new baby may aerosolize mould, asbestos, or lead particulates into the indoor environment.
 Construction dust, paint odours, glues, and compounds affect our air quality.
 Ultra-fine particulates accumulate in our homes overtime, typically aerosolized by common occupant activity.

 Have your home inspected by a certified, experienced, air quality technician.
 A typical inspection will identify air quality concerns and will provide the homeowner with effective strategies for remediation, abatement, or cleaning.